 The Testing Grouplet leaders at the time—Bharat Mediratta and Nick Lesiecki—plus Mark Striebeck began working on a proposal to create a team of dedicated, full-time Software Engineers (SWEs) that would act as kind of an internal consulting company, with the concrete goal of helping development teams climb the TC Ladder.
 The working name for this team was “Test Mercenaries”, reflecting the focused-yet-temporary nature of the individual missions the team would embark upon, where members would be on loan to development teams for a limited time.
 Not a lot of thought was given to the name, but everybody seemed to dig it.

-Bharat and Mark had a meeting with Alan Eustace, the Senior Vice President of Engineering, to pitch their idea; but when they proposed starting with only five engineers, Alan responded that he had several hundreds (at that time) of project teams, and that they needed to come back with a bigger proposal.
+Bharat and Mark had a meeting with Alan Eustace, the Senior Vice President of Engineering, to pitch their idea; but when they proposed starting with only five developers, Alan responded that he had several hundreds (at that time) of project teams, and that they needed to come back with a bigger proposal.
 Hard to imagine a more encouraging rejection than that!
 The original proposal was more of a let’s-try-and-see-what-we-can-do suggestion.
-Alan effectively challenged the Testing Grouplet and its Test Certified program to step up to the software engineering equivalent of cleaning the Augean stables.2 It was as inspiring a challenge as it was grungy and terrifying.
+Alan effectively challenged the Testing Grouplet and its Test Certified program to step up to the software development equivalent of cleaning the Augean stables.2 It was as inspiring a challenge as it was grungy and terrifying.

-Shortly afterwards, Bharat, Nick, and Mark held a brainstorming session with Neal Norwitz, Christian Sepulveda of Pivotal Labs, and myself to discuss what kind of big proposal to make, to fit with a big strategy to change all of Alan’s engineering project teams.
+Shortly afterwards, Bharat, Nick, and Mark held a brainstorming session with Neal Norwitz, Christian Sepulveda of Pivotal Labs, and myself to discuss what kind of big proposal to make, to fit with a big strategy to change all of Alan’s development project teams.
 Wish I could recall that meeting well enough to tell you the details of what we talked about, but given my memory of how events actually unfolded, the details of that session are probably not relevant.

-Eventually, however, Bharat and Mark met with Alan again with a new proposal, this time starting with (I think) ten engineers, with plans to aggressively expand.
+Eventually, however, Bharat and Mark met with Alan again with a new proposal, this time starting with (I think) ten developers, with plans to aggressively expand.
 Alan gave the project the green light; Mark, who had been a manager in AdWords, assumed management of the new team, along with Testing Technology, the in-house testing infrastructure team.
 Neal Norwitz became the first official Test Mercenary in late 2006.
 Amongst existing full-time Googlers, Jeffrey Yasskin was next, if memory serves, and I joined soon after in mid-2007.

 Given the small number of full-time Googlers that were signing up for Mercenary duty, Mark also started hiring contractors from well-known consulting companies.
 Some of the earliest were Peter Epstein of Pivotal; Sam Newman and Paul Hammant from Thoughtworks; and Keith Ray, Tracy Bialik and Russ Rufer from Industrial Logic.3